 This ginger brazil nut granola is so flavourful, easy to make, and perfect for sprinkling over a smoothie bowl.
 A vegan, gluten-free (using suitable oats) and low histamine breakfast idea.

 Granola is such a treat, and always feels a little more like dessert than breakfast to me.
-My honey almond granola and chia seed granola always feel perfect for summer breakfasts.
+My maple coconut granola and chia seed granola, as well as my low histamine muesli, always feel perfect for summer breakfasts.

 This brazil nut granola is packed with nuts and seeds, with a touch (OK, maybe a fair amount . . . ) of maple syrup for that delectable sweetness.
 I know it will go down well with kids and adults alike!

 ⭐ Why you'll love this recipe

 - Perfect sweetness.
 Maple syrup makes everything taste great, and this brazil nut granola is no exception.
 Even so, I think it is a little less sugary than those you will find in the store and is refined sugar free.